Annual Cooperstown Campus Safety Report

 University Police Department – Jurisdiction and Authority

-Campus safety and security are coordinated by the university police department, which has a force of 15 sworn police officers with full arrest powers.
+Campus safety and security are coordinated by the university police department, which has a force of 18 sworn police officers with full arrest powers.
 As an armed police department, patrol members respond to all emergencies, dispatched by five Certified Law Enforcement dispatchers.

 SUNY Oneonta police officers must meet the highest standards in New York State for law enforcement officers.
 The officers have passed a basic training program administered by the State University of New York State Police Academy in Albany, NY or a local regional police academy, and undergo continuous training to upgrade their skills.
 Officers have been trained in emergency medical procedures and first aid.
 They conduct vehicular patrols on campus areas daily, 365 days a year.

-The objective of the university police is to provide a safe environment for teaching, research and social endeavors and to protect the lives and property of the students, employees and visitors of the state university college.
+The objective of the university police is to provide a safe environment for teaching, research and social endeavors and to protect the lives and property of the students, employees and visitors of the state university.
 This objective is pursued within the framework of SUNY Oneonta rules and regulations and all local, state and federal laws.
 The investigation of crimes committed on the campus fall under the jurisdiction of the University Police department.

 The SUNY Oneonta University Police Department has been accredited by the New York State Division of Criminal Justice Services Accreditation Council.
 Accreditation provides formal external validation that an organization meets or exceeds general expectations of quality in the field, and acknowledges the implementation of policies that are conceptually sound and operationally effective.
 Accreditation also allows police agencies to continually evaluate and improve their overall performance.
 Only 25 percent of all police departments in New York State are accredited, and only 13 other SUNY police departments hold this accreditation.
 In addition, individual SUNY Oneonta officers have been recognized for their outstanding courage, professionalism, and service by the SUNY Police Chiefs Association.

 SUNY Oneonta is the host site for the Otsego County Law Enforcement Academy.
-The Academy is directed by a retired University Police officer, with many University Police officers serving as certified instructors.
+The Academy is directed by a full-time retired police officer, with many University Police officers serving as certified instructors.
 The Academy offers the Department of Criminal Justice Services mandated training program that every NYS police officer must successfully complete within one year of hiring date.
 Additional in-service training courses for certified law enforcement officers are offered throughout the year.

-SUNY Oneonta monitors and records, through the City of Oneonta Police Department, any criminal activity committed by student.
-The Code of Student Conduct indicates that the City Police will communicate with campus administrators and university police regarding any criminal arrest in their jurisdiction involving a student.
+SUNY Oneonta monitors and records, through our partnership with local law enforcement agencies, any criminal activity committed by students off campus.
+The Code of Student Conduct indicates that our partner law enforcement agencies will communicate with campus administrators and university police regarding any criminal arrest in their jurisdiction involving a student.

 Crime Reporting